fan-ziqi/rl_sar/README.md

 Simulation verification and physical deployment of robot reinforcement learning algorithms, suitable for quadruped robots, wheeled robots, and humanoid robots. "sar" stands for "simulation and real"

+This framework supports legged_gym based on IaacGym and IsaacLab based on IsaacSim.
+Use `framework` to distinguish them when using them.

 [Click to discuss on Discord](https://discord.gg/vmVjkhVugU)

 ## Preparation